apache/trafficcontrol/docs/source/api/cachegroup_fallbacks.rst

 -----------------
 The request payload for this endpoint **must** be an array, even if only one fallback relationship is being created.

-:cacheGroupId:  Integral, unique identifier of a Cache Group to which to assign a fallback
+:cacheGroupId:  Integral, unique identifier of a :term:`Cache Group` to which to assign a fallback
-:fallbackId:    Integral, unique identifier of a Cache Group on which the Cache Group identified by ``cacheGroupId`` will fall back
+:fallbackId:    Integral, unique identifier of a :term:`Cache Group` on which the :term:`Cache Group` identified by ``cacheGroupId`` will fall back
-:fallbackOrder: The order of this fallback for the Cache Group identified by ``cacheGroupId``
+:fallbackOrder: The order of this fallback for the :term:`Cache Group` identified by ``cacheGroupId``

 .. code-block:: http
 	:caption: Request Example